gszczure/Frontend_EasyMeet_Desktop_App/README.md

 ## Testing and Feedback

 The application is in development.
+Currently, I am working on the second version on a separate branch and also on a version of the same application that functions as a website.
 All feedback, suggestions for improvements, changes, or feature removals are welcome.

 A test event is available with the code: `af86a`.